Search information pages

 Aims & scope

-Journal of Experimental & Clinical Cancer Research is an online peer-reviewed journal that provides a high-quality forum for basic, clinical and translational work in oncology.
+Journal of Experimental & Clinical Cancer Research is an online peer-reviewed journal that provides a high-quality forum for all aspects of basic, clinical and translational work in oncology.
+Topics covered include:

 The journal publishes scientific studies on the immunological, epidemiological, pathological, biological and clinical aspects of oncology.
 Topics considered range from molecular genetics via infectious agents to surgery and therapeutic approaches and outcomes.
 Systematic reviews of clinical and basic research, as well as clinical practice guidelines, are especially welcome.